melk2024/mission_coordination/README.md

 Q9: Write a launch file for this strategy.
-The <timing.launch> file includes the following code
+The <timing_strategy.launch> file includes the following code
 ```
 <?xml version="1.0" encoding="UTF-8"?>